 What kinds of things will my child do in Learning Tree?

 In collaboration with MindWorks Resources, Learning Tree uses a curriculum written by MindWorks Resources whose diverse teams of experts specialize in language development, literacy, and learning styles in children.
 The curriculum focuses on hands-on, interactive, educational material that engages students in multi-sensory learning experiences.
-Each nine week curriculum topics include two of the following: Science, Math, Language Arts, Social Studies, or College/Workforce Readiness.
+Each nine week curriculum topics include Science, Math, Language Arts, Social Studies, or College/Workforce Readiness.
 In addition students participate in community service, service-learning, wellness, and character development.

 Will Learning Tree staff check my child’s homework to ensure it is correct?